-Students majoring in History must complete 11 courses (33 credits) .
-Of those 33 credit hours at least 18 must be taken in residence at the College or at the University of St. Andrews, or with faculty in those departments, and no more than six of the remaining 15 semester credits may be Advanced Placement and International Baccalaureate credit.
+Students majoring in History must complete 11 courses (33 credits).
+Of those 33 credit hours at least 18 must be taken in residence at the College or at the University of St. Andrews, or with faculty in those departments, and no more than six of the remaining 15 semester credits may be Advanced Placement and/or International Baccalaureate credit.
 The 33 credit hours must include the following:

 - Geographic and Cultural Distribution Requirement: History majors must successfully complete